-- Black Ownership target of 45% (30% is reserved for black women ownership) which should be achieved as of 31 March 2018.
+- The MAC Sector Code has a Black Ownership target of 45% (30% is reserved for black women ownership) which should be achieved as of 31 March 2018.
 The 45% black ownership target is higher than the 25% target of the Generic Code.
 The 45% ownership was negotiated and agreed for by sector stakeholders and it will contribute towards increasing the number of black people that manage, own and control enterprises in the MAC sector.

 |Download Government Gazette No. 39887 here